bjnath/numpy-1/doc/source/user/introducing.rst

 Up to 32 dimensions
 ==============================================================================

 An array can have up to 32 dimensions, each of arbitrary length.
-A tuple, one element per dimension, identifies each cell uniquely.
+A tuple -- one element for each dimension -- identifies every cell uniquely.

 In an index the tuple is implied, allowing users to simply write